It is slim, lightweight, comfortable to hold, offers several cleaning modes and leaves your mouth feeling lovely and clean.

 - Would be nice to have a more accurate battery status

-You don’t and should not pay these prices.
+You don’t and should not pay this price.
 Without much shopping around you can usually get anywhere between 40-60% off.

-Just days after it was launched, I purchased for £49.99 (view on Amazon).
+Just days after it was launched, I purchased for £49.99.

 Prices will vary from store to store.
 Typically online retailers will have the best price, but often high street retailers like Boots run promotions which result in much lower ticket prices for models like the 3000.